 Prompt 4 - Describe how you have taken advantage of a significant educational opportunity or worked to overcome an educational barrier you have faced.

 Ever since I took a computer science class in school, I fell in love with it.
-It was mind blowing to learn that the fancy mobile apps in my smartphone and the games that I played on my computer and PS4 were a result of lines of codes.
-Not only that, these codes would also result in something that made our lives more convenient and entertaining.
-This motivates me to want to be a part of these lines of code makers.
+It was mind-blowing to learn that the fancy mobile apps in my smartphone and the games that I played on my computer and PS4 were a result of lines of code.
+That this code would also result in something that made our lives more convenient and entertaining motivated me to want to be a part of these code makers.

-The problem, however, is that the school curriculum only teaches the fundamentals to computer science.
-Eager to learn more, I researched for different ways so that I could increase my knowledge and gain experience in programming.
+The problem, however, was that the school curriculum only taught the fundamentals to computer science.
+Eager to learn more, I searched for different ways to increase my knowledge and gain experience in programming.

-After ample research, I found out that there are some companies in Jakarta that accept high school students as programmer-interns.
-Therefore, I applied for one, prepared the programming-type interview that’s usually tested for this kind of position, and, fortunately, got accepted to Multi Graha Mas as an IT intern.
-Here is where I feel like the basics learned in school make sense because I can actually see the outcome of my programming efforts put to use.
+After ample research, I found companies in Jakarta that accepted high school students as programming interns.
+I applied to one, did the programming test and, fortunately, got accepted to Multi Graha Mas as an IT intern.
+Here, I finally felt like the basics I learned in school made sense, because I could actually see the outcome of my programming efforts put to use.
 With my basic knowledge as a student, I assisted in the making and managing of the database in the company using SQL.
-In addition, I also helped out with setting up computers with the help of my peers.
+In addition, I also helped set up computers with the help of my peers.

-Although the internship was helpful for me to gain experience, I thought that there was a part of computer science I hardly touched which was data science.
-I thought that knowing the different parts of a field may help me gain more understanding of the field.
-So I took a three weekend Data Science Bootcamp program.
-I learnt the basics of data science there and created a project on bank marketing strategy.
+Although the internship was helpful for me to gain experience, there was a part of computer science I hadn’t had a chance to touch there: data science.
+I thought that knowing the different parts of computer science would help me gain more understanding of the field, so I took a three-week Data Science Bootcamp program.
+I learnt the basics of data science and created a project on bank marketing strategy.

-There is a saying that goes, “opportunity never knock twice” so I am glad that I took the opportunities to learn and experience different parts of computer science.
+There is a saying that goes, “opportunity never knocks twice”.
+I am glad that I took the opportunities to learn and experience different parts of computer science.
 It gave me the advantage over most people due to the work experience.
 In addition, I learnt that by being proactive and resourceful could increase my chance of getting opportunities to enhance my learning.

+Hi David:

+I think that your essay is nearly polished.

+I would revisit the conclusion and be clear of what you want to convey there.
+I suggest structuring it as follows:

+Opportunity never knocks twice

+Being proactive and resourceful increases opportunities

+Opportunities like the work experience give you advantage (explain what advantage)

+All the best!